 As the most expensive channel for you by far, it’s important to identify which specific activities people prefer branches for.
 But more importantly, why do they prefer them?
 37% of consumers prefer using financial advisory services in-branch.
 It can be tempting to put this down to the personal touch.
 If that’s the case, though, why do 53% of digital natives want access to personalised financial advice via mobile?

 The key to successfully adopting mobile in your financial services is working out where the platform can automate processes.
-Applying for a loan may be something that a segment of your customers will always want to do in-person.
+Applying for a loan may be something that a segment of your customers will always want to do in person.
 But with mobile, you can still streamline some of that customer journey.

 Booking the in-branch meeting, for example, should be doable with a couple of taps in your finance app.
-With a diary event added automatically to the customer’s calendar.
+With a diary, event added automatically to the customer’s calendar.
 After the meeting, a push notification can then prompt your customers to provide feedback on their session or give them a channel to ask further questions.

 The industry is still figuring out the optimal mobile mix for engaging customers.
 And that’s without even considering emerging technologies in financial services.
-But what we know is that personalised experiences and proactive experiences are essential if you want to engage today’s connected customer.
+But what we know is that personalised experiences and proactive experiences are essential if you want to engage today’s connected customers.

 We’ve already helped companies in the financial services industry use mobile to solve key business challenges, and we would love to help you too.
 Call us today on 01737 45 77 88 or use the contact form below to get in touch.